 New research has been published as a result of a collaboration on the effects of aging on the mitochondrial toxicity of pesticides in fish.
 Look it up here.

 Check out my latest publication on how organic contaminants adsorbed to plastics might ultimately end up in certain organs and cellular organelles, potentially amplifying the negative impacts of plastics on mitochondrial function loss in fish.
 Read it here!

 Science during the COVID-19 outbreak

-These are challenging times, both to our society and to ourselves.
-After 4 amazing years in the US, I returned to my home country (Brazil) amid the COVID-19 pandemic.
-I have been working on unfinished projects, submitting proposals, and doing some science communication online.
-Check out the Resources tab for more on these activities.
+These are challenging times for our society and for ourselves.
+After four incredible years in the United States, I returned to my home country of Brazil in the midst of the COVID-19 outbreak.
+I was hired as an Adjunct Professor of Biochemistry and have been working on unfinished projects, submitting proposals, and conducting some online scientific communication.
+More information about these activities may be found under the Resources tab.

-Recent data from an ongoing project indicate that the temperature stress caused by climate change can increase the energetic cost of exposure to small plastic particles in fish!
+Recent findings from an ongoing experiment show that climate change-induced temperature stress may raise the energy cost of exposure to tiny plastic particles in fish!

-Check my recent talk on the effects of small plastic particles to fish health!
+Check my recent talk on the effects of small plastic particles on fish health!
 Where to plastics accumulate?
 What do they do?
 Can they reach the gonads, accumulate in the gametes, and be transferred to the offspring?
 Can they reach the mitochondria and impair energy production?
-How other environmental stressors interact with the adverse effects of plastic particles?
-All of that available here!
+How do other environmental stressors interact with the adverse effects of plastic particles?
+All of that is available here!